Hridhu Haroon

-Hridhu Haroon is an Indian actor who works in Malayalam, Tamil and Hindi films.
+Hridhu Haroon is an Indian actor who works in Tamil, Malayalam, and Hindi films.
 He made his debut in the drama series Crash Course (2022), and has since starred in the independent film All We Imagine as Light (2024).

 Life and career

 Hridhu Haroon is the son of producer Shibu Thameens of Thameens Films.

-Haroon made his acting debut in the drama Crash Course which was released in Amazon Prime in August 2022 and directed by Vijay Maurya.
+Haroon made his acting debut in the drama Crash Course which was released on Amazon Prime in August 2022 and directed by Vijay Maurya.
 In 2023 he made his feature film debut in Thugs, which is directed by Brinda Master.
 He starred in a leading role, along with Anaswara Rajan and Bobby Simha.
 That same year his next film Mumbaikar was released.
 The film was directed by Santosh Sivan and he starred along with Vikrant Massey and Vijay Sethupathi.
 In 2024 he acted in Payal Kapadia's film All We Imagine as Light, which won the Grand Prix at the 2024 Cannes Film Festival.